The Fair Work Agency

 In short, the risks are real, but so are the opportunities to get ahead of the curve.

-Even though the Employment Rights Bill is awaiting Royal Assent, it’s a strong signal that enforcement of workplace rights is about to get stricter and more joined-up.
+Now the Employment Rights Act 2025 is law, workplace rights are about to get stricter and more joined-up.
 So, now’s the perfect time to get your house in order and make sure your HR practices can stand up to scrutiny.

 Here’s what you should focus on: